AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 var column_2 = chart.plot(0).column(mapping_2);
 ```

-{sample}WD\_Data\_Table\_06{sample}
+{sample}WD\_Table\_Data\_06{sample}

 ## Accessing Rows

 Rows are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class, and selections as instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

-If you want access a row of a table, first you should access a selection of rows and then perform a [search](#searching) of the row in this selection.
+If you want access a row of a table, first you should create a selection of rows and then perform a [search](#searching) of the row in this selection.
 In other words, there is no direct access to rows.

-Manipulating table data often requires accessing rows or selections of rows, so the methods described below are used in some samples in the in the [Data Manipulation](#data_manipulation) section – see [Searching](#searching) and [Iterating](#iterating).
+Manipulating table data often requires accessing rows, so the methods described below are used in some samples in the in the [Data Manipulation](#data_manipulation) section – see [Searching](#searching) and [Iterating](#iterating).

-**1. Accessing Selections.** To access a selection of rows, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:
+**1. Creating Selections.** To access a selection of rows, create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:

 ```
 selectable = mapping.createSelectable();
 ```

 This method creates a selection including all rows.
-But you can narrow in down to a **range of dates** of your choice – call {api:anychart.data.TableSelectable#select}select(){api} with two keys (dates) as parameters, which can be passed as numbers, strings, or Date objects:
+You can narrow it down to a **range of dates** of your choice – call {api:anychart.data.TableSelectable#select}select(){api} with two keys (dates) as parameters, which can be passed as numbers, strings, or Date objects:

 ```
 selectable.select("2002-01-01", "2006-01-01");